MA in International Relations

 The signature courses draw on Maxwell's competitive strengths in comparative political analysis and cultural studies for international relations.
 The signature courses are Comparative Foreign Policy (PSC 783), Culture in World Affairs (PAI 707), Development and Sustainability (GEO 606), Economic Dimensions of Global Power (PAI 716), and History of International Relations (HST 645).

 The Capstone Seminar is a one-credit course to be offered during the Maymester, offering professional training to students before they embark on their summer internships.
 The object of the seminar is to provide students with the opportunity to apply

+what they have learned in a professional (albeit simulated) setting.
 Students will be engaged in a policy simulation exercise, confronting an alternative future policy problem or crisis.
 We see the capstone as the culminating experience of your first year of studies here at Maxwell and as a way to bridge the academic and professional aspects of your education.